TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/HowYouCanHelp.rst

    Usually, there is :ref:`one branch for each major TYPO3 version <t3start:usage-version-selector>` in a manual.
-Please focus your efforts mostly on the latest "master" branch, to get that up to date and ready!
+Please focus your efforts mostly on the latest `main` branch, to get that up to date and ready!

 You can for example start with:

 *  :ref:`t3extbasebook:start` : This currently needs some work in all branches.
 Check if the text is up to date and technically correct.
 Also, the text needs to be shortened in some parts and language improvements are necessary (grammar, style).
-For the master branch, you can `check off this review list <https://github.com/TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/issues/296>`__ once you have started reviewing.
+For the `main` branch, you can `check off this review list <https://github.com/TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/issues/296>`__ once you have started reviewing.
 This makes it easier for other reviewers to just skip the parts that are already ok.